softworkz/embyuserwiki/Chromecast.md

 * Video — MP4, M4V, MKV, WEBM
 * Subtitles - SRT and other text-based formats
-* Audio – AAC, MP3, WAV
+* Audio – AAC, MP3, WAV, FLAC

+* FLAC is currently only supported by Chromecast Audio devices.
+All other Chromecast devices can play FLAC using Emby Server transcoding.

 # Best Practices for Direct Play